Ramakrishna Sarada Mission Vivekananda Vidyabhavan

-Ramakrishna Sarada Mission Vivekananda Vidyabhavan (RKSMVV) is a partly residential degree college for women affiliated with the West Bengal State University, India.
+Ramakrishna Sarada Mission Vivekananda Vidyabhavan Girls' College (RKSMVV) is a partly residential degree college for women affiliated with the West Bengal State University, India.

 History

 Even before Swami Vivekananda started the Belur Math, he wanted to establish a Math for women with the Holy Mother Sri Sarada Devi as its centre.
 However, it was during the Holy Mother's birth centenary in 1954, that Sri Sarada Math came into existence.

 In 1960, the Trustees of Sri Sarada Math founded the Ramakrishna Sarada Mission Association with the object of propagating educational, cultural, charitable, medical and similar activities among women and children.
 Through the headquarters at Dakshineswar, Calcutta, and its branch centres around India, the Ramakrishna Sarada Mission seeks to serve women and children in all possible ways, irrespective of caste, creed, colour and nationality.
 At present, the Math and the Mission run about 25 centres in India and abroad.

 Vivekananda Vidyabhavan, a partly residential degree college for women, was the first educational institution started by the Ramakrishna Sarada Mission.
 It came into existence in 1961 as a humble effort to carry out Swami Vivekananda's ideals of education among women.
 The inaugural meeting to set up the college took place at 33 Nayapatty Road, Kolkata-55, on 10 March 1961.
 The meeting was presided by most revered Swami Mahadevananda, the then-General Secretary of the Ramakrishna Math and Mission.

 Housed initially in a one-roomed makeshift structure, with 31 students and a handful of young, idealistic and enthusiastic teachers and monastic members, the college today stands among the premier women's institutions of the state.